Professor John Cooper KC

 - Any Questions, Radio 4 Panellist.

 - The Reunion, Radio 4 guest.

 - Regular appearances on BBC, ITV, Channel 4, Radio 4 and other major broadcasting.

-- Board member of Prisoner of Conscience
+- Former Board member of Prisoners of Conscience

-- President of League Against Cruel Sports
+- Former President of League Against Cruel Sports

 - Advisor to Foreign Office on Cambodian War Trials.